stradivari1390/SearchEngine/README.md

 ## Configuration
 The application can be configured by modifying the application.yaml file.
 Here are the important configuration options:

 **indexing-settings:** This section contains a list of sites to index.
-Each site must have a URL without "www" and a name.
+Each site must have a URL (without "www") and a name.

+**sql.init.mode** Set "never", if you don't want to create schema manually, turn to always before first run.

+__Additionally you can use docker image of postgres. **Instructions are below.**__

 **batchsize:** The number of items to process in a batch.